Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 • You can see impressive rock formations further down the darkened tunnel.

-• Do stick to the pathways and avoid shining your lights directly at the bats.
+• Stick to the pathways and avoid shining your lights directly at the bats.

 • The guide will point out interesting rock formations and cave inhabitants.

-• You may sight bats and a sea of cockroaches.
+• You may see bats and a sea of cockroaches.

-Cautionary Notes: If you have a fear of cockroaches, you may want to skip this Cave.
+Cautionary Notes: If you fear cockroaches, you may want to skip this Cave.

 Dark Cave Adventure Guided Tour (3 to 4 hours) – Entrance Fee: USD 8.30 Adult USD 6 Children